Eileen Nearne: Later years and death

 After the war Nearne lived in London with her sister, Jacqueline, where, The New York Times reported, she suffered from "psychological problems brought on by her wartime service".
 After her sister's death in 1982, she moved to Torquay and lived there quietly.
 In 1993 she travelled to Ravensbruck with fellow SOE agents, members of the Special Forces Club, the FANY and the WAAF to dedicate a plaque to the four agents executed there in 1945.
-Nearne talked about her wartime activities on a Timewatch television documentary in 1997, but she wore a wig, and spoke in French under her codename "Rose", and her wartime activities were not generally known about.
+Nearne talked about her wartime activities on a Timewatch television documentary in 1997, but she wore a wig, and spoke in French under her codename "Rose", and her wartime activities were not generally known.

 She died alone from a heart attack in her seaside flat.
 Her body is thought to have remained undiscovered for some time until found on 2 September 2010; she was 89 years old.
 It was only when her flat was being searched by council workers to try to establish her next of kin that medals and other papers related to her war service were found.

 Her next of kin, a niece, was located living in Italy and has said she was upset that Nearne had been portrayed as being "alone or unloved", adding, "Although I don't live in the UK, I was very close to Aunt Eileen and visited her often.
 I only saw her six months ago.
 She was always cherished by the family."

 Nearne's funeral, which was provided free of charge by the Torbay & District Funeral Service of Torquay, was held on 21 September 2010 at Our Lady Help of Christians and St Denis Roman Catholic Church, Torquay.
 The eulogy was made by Adrian Stones, Chairman of the Special Forces Club.
 Her body was cremated, and her ashes scattered at sea, according to her wishes.
 Nearne died intestate and her estate of around £13,000 went to her niece in Tuscany, Italy, according to BBC One's programme Heir Hunters; series 6, episode 1.